 Human launch capability is currently provided either by the USA or the Russian Federation.
 ESA must assign astronauts who comply with the body size requirements of the vehicles used by these partner agencies.
 Height is just one of these requirements.

-The selection of persons measuring less than 150 cm or more than 190 cm will result in astronauts who cannot not be assigned to a space mission at the current time due to the size requirements of the launch vehicles.
-These limits (> 150 cm; < 190 cm) will therefore be applied for the selection of ESA astronauts.
+Persons shorter than 150cm and taller than 190 cm are not able to be assigned to a space mission at the current time due to the size requirements of the launch vehicles.
+These limits will therefore be applied to the selection of ESA astronauts.
 There is an opportunity for persons short in stature (less than 130cm) to apply to ESA's Astronaut (with a physical disability) vacancy.

 Please note, the height limits are dictated by technical constraints.
 An inability to fulfil them does not reduce the value of any individual.
 Persons at the lower or upper limit of body size should exercise their judgement in assessing whether it is worthwhile to invest time and money in an application that at some point, might fail for this reason.